Ambig-SWE: Interactive Agents to Overcome Underspecificity in Software Engineering: RQ1: Interactive problem solving

 \subsection{Experimental setup}

 The hypothesis of the experiment is that different language models will exhibit varying performance with interaction based on their incorporation of the provided information, leading to different levels of improvement over the Hidden setting.
 We evaluate the models across the three settings and conduct two Wilcoxon-Signed Rank tests (Appendix \S\ref{sec:wilcoxonTest}) with a significance level of 0.05 to determine significant performance differences between the Hidden and Interaction settings, and between the Interaction and Full settings for every model.
 Here, we modify the prompt to make interaction with the user compulsory in the Interaction setting\footnote{Without compulsory interaction, the model defaults to non-interactive behavior for most issues, as seen in the Hidden setting.
 Full prompt in \S\ref{subsec:interaction}}.
 Ideally, the Interaction setting should approach the performance of the full setting.
 By default, coding agents are restricted to 30 interaction turns to produce a solution patch; however, Claude Sonnet 4 and Qwen 3 Coder are allocated up to 100 turns to account for their greater reasoning and planning capacity.
 In this experiment, each model is tested in the \textit{Hidden}\footnote{Claude Sonnet 4 is evaluated on a subset of 100/500 instances in the Hidden setting.
 The model compensates for the lack of information with increased exploration and solution attempts leading to substantially higher evaluation costs.
 The findings are still statistically significant (Table~\ref{tab:wilcoxon_results}).}, \textit{Interaction}, and \textit{Full settings} to evaluate its ability to leverage interaction and optimize performance on underspecified issues.
 The results, as shown in Figure~\ref{fig:resolve_rates}, confirm the expected increase in resolve rates for all models as more information becomes available to the agent.
 The difference between the Hidden and Interaction settings is \textit{significant} for all evaluated models (Table~\ref{tab:wilcoxon_results}), emphasizing the impact of interaction on task completion.
 The performance gap between the Interaction and Full settings is also \textit{significant} across all models, highlighting the unrealized potential.
 Specifically, for the Hidden vs. Interaction settings, proprietary models show stronger evidence of a significant difference.
 These results suggest that the ability to leverage interaction varies across models, with proprietary models generally demonstrating greater effectiveness in utilizing interaction compared to open-weight models.
-However, as open-weight models improve, they can even outperform proprietary models with interaction, as demonstrated by Qwen 3 Coder.
+However, as open-weight models continue to advance, they narrow the gap with proprietary systems in their ability to effectively leverage interaction, as illustrated by Qwen 3 Coder.